 Looking through the door at the Timberline Lodge onto the Roosevelt Terrace: in the distance Jefferson Peak, and behind it, Three Fingered Jack and Santiam Pass.
 From the lodge, we were able to take public transit back home.

-Backpackers of all experience levels spread out their gear on the Obsidian Lodge floor to share ideas and swap stories about backpacking.
+Backpackers of all experience levels spread out their gear to share ideas and swap stories about backpacking.
 Of particular interest was the lightweight and ultra-light items and how they could help people do more with less.
 Twenty-five people attended to learn from other backpackers about what stove, sleeping bag or tent might best help them on the trail.
-Organized by Mark Hougardy.
-Held April 30, 2016.

 The Three Sisters Wilderness in Oregon is breathtakingly beautiful.
 This diverse landscape of volcanoes, snow, forests, creeks, lava fields, and lakes gives hikers the opportunity to explore a vibrant topography.
 The wilderness encompasses 281,190-acres and is dominated by three volcanic peaks: North, Middle, and South, that each exceeds 10,000-feet in height!
 Several paved roads around the perimeter of the wilderness allow visitors to see vistas with just a car ride, but to really appreciate the immensity of this setting some footwork is required.
 Here are some pictures of a 34-mile, 4-day trip along the north and eastern portions of the wilderness ending between Middle and South Sister at a subalpine area known as Camp Lake.